 To get the most accurate test result, you'll need to turn the engine by hand and not with the starter motor.

-of the Crankshaft Position Sensor
+Circuit Descriptions Of The Crankshaft Position Sensor

 As you're already aware, the crankshaft position sensor on your Galant has 3 wires coming out of it.
 Each wire has a specific job to do.
 Here are the crank sensor circuit descriptions: